-7.1.4 Shielding and grounding
+7.1.6 Shielding and grounding

-Optimum electromagnetic compatibility (EMC) of the fieldbus system can only be quaranteed if the system components and, in particular, the lines are shielded and the shield forms as complete a cover as possible.
-A shield coverage of 90% is ideal.
+Optimal electromagnetic compatibility (EMC) of the fieldbus system can be guaranteed only if the system components and, in particular, the lines are shielded and the shield forms as complete a cover as possible.
+A shield coverage of 90 %is ideal.

-- To ensure an optimum EMC protective effect, connect the shield as often as possible to the reference ground. - For reasons of explosion protection, you should refrain from grounding however.
+- 1. To ensure optimal EMC protection, connect the shield to the reference ground as often as possible. - 2.
+For reasons concerning explosion protection, it is recommended that grounding be dispensed with.

-To comply with both requirements, the fieldbus system allows three different types of
+To comply with both requirements, there are basically three different types of shielding in the fieldbus system:

-- Shielding at both ends.
+- Shielding at both ends

-- Shielding at one end on the feed side with capacitance termination at the field device.
+- Shielding at one end on the feed side with capacitance termination at the field device

-- Shielding at one end on the feed side.
+- Shielding at one end on the feed side

 Experience shows that the best results with regard to EMC are achieved in most cases in installations with one-sided shielding on the feed side (without capacitance termination at the field device).
 Appropriate measures with regard to input wiring must be taken to allow unrestricted operation when EMC interference is present.
 These measures have been taken into account for this device.
-Operation in the event of disturbance variables as per NAMUR NE21 is thus guaranteed.
+Operation in the event of disturbance variables as per NAMUR NE21 is thus quaranteed.